jruwaard/aph_ema_handbook/docs/activity.md

 Table \@ref(tab:GPSfeatures) shows some of the measures that were derived from GPS data in a small (n = 28) study exploring the correlation between passive EMA data and depression, conducted by researchers of Northwestern University [@Saeb2015].
-The reseachers calculated total distance, location variance, the number of places visited by the participants during the study, the percentage of time spent at home (defined as a top 3 place which was most frequently visited between 24:00 and 6:00), and circadian movent - the consistency of location visits based on a 24-hour period.
+The researchers calculated total distance, location variance, the number of places visited by the participants during the study, the percentage of time spent at home (defined as a top 3 place which was most frequently visited between 24:00 and 6:00), and circadian movement - the consistency of location visits based on a 24-hour period.
 Circadian movement and location variance were found to be correlated with PHQ-9 scores in this study, but not - however - in a follow-up study, which included more participants [@Saeb2017].